 Are all the courses from UCSC Academic Curriculum in Italian?

-No. The UCSC Academic Curriculum has the majority of courses taught in Italian and a few number of courses taught in English in the field of Economics, International Management, Banking & Finance, International Relations and Political Sciences and Political and Social Sciences - Law.
+No. The UCSC Academic Curriculum has the majority of courses taught in Italian and a few number of courses taught in English in the field of Economics, International Management, Banking & Finance, International Relations and Political Sciences and Political and Social Sciences - Law, Psychology and Communication.

 Do I have to register to courses before coming over to Italy?

 UCSC International Curriculum only requires that you proceed to the online registration.
-UCSC International Office will send to students who selected courses from the UCSC International Curriculum specific emails communication to allow them to create their own ICATT credentials, have a look at the courses schedule and proceed to the online registration.
+UCSC International Office will send to students who selected courses from the UCSC International Curriculum specific emails communication to proceed to the online registration.

 Please note that the Registration into the courses is on a first come first serve basis.
 UCSC Academic Curriculum does not require a registration to courses.